-After Rigor Mortis, Livor Mortis, and Algor Mortis, decomposition is the fourth sign of death.
-The length of time it takes for a substance to decompose varies greatly depending on the climate.
-In comparison to a northern climate, where the same amount of decomposition could take a week or longer, hot, subtropical areas can produce advanced decomposition in as little as 24 hours.
-When a musty, rancid odour appears, decomposition begins.
-The odour comes from autolysis and putrefaction processes, and the changes are mostly caused by bacteria in the body breaking down tissue.
-Decompositional changes then progress to skeletonization, starting with a greenish discoloration of the abdomen.
+After Algor Mortis, Rigor Mortis, and Livor Mortis, decomposition is the fourth sign of death.
+The time it takes for a substance to decompose varies greatly depending on the climate.
+Unlike a northern climate, where the same decomposition could take a week or longer, hot, subtropical areas can produce advanced decomposition in as little as 24 hours.

 The following is a timeline of the changes: